bagushendrawan/Flask-API/README-Summary.txt

   2. Design
   I'm quite struggling to decide on how i would build this project.
 Before using flask, i have tried using Django to complete this test.
-  But to my surprise, it mostly have an built-in functionality provided (which makes me feel bad) and quite lot of initial setup which you could found here.
+  But to my surprise, it mostly have an built-in functionality provided (which makes me feel bad) and quite lot of initial setup.
   My Django Prototype Link :
   https://github.com/bagushendrawan/Django-Technical-Test